hectorguo/hectorguo.github.io/_posts/en/2015-09-16-iphone-game-controler.md

 cover: 'http://ww3.sinaimg.cn/large/6d0af205jw1ew4mio6htfj20go09gwgt.jpg'
 ---

 Do you like playing motion-sensing games like this?
 Have you ever thought that it might be prohibitively expensive to play such a cool game?
 Actually, you can use your mobile phone to play just like that.
-Below are a demo.
+Below is a demo.

 <video poster="//i.imgur.com/hDSmdI9h.jpg" preload="auto" autoplay="autoplay" muted="muted" loop="loop" webkit-playsinline="" style="width: 300px; height: 360px;">
     <source src="//i.imgur.com/hDSmdI9.webm" type="video/webm">